JJediny/FederalProjectSchema/project-template.md

     #address: ""
 temporal:
   - name: ""
+    milestoneType: ""       #validation via describedBy needed
-    type: ""
+    description: ""
     from: "YYYY-MM-DD"       #T12:00:00.000Z
     to: "YYYY-MM-DD"         #T12:00:00.000Z
     #estimated: "YYYY-MM-DD" #T12:00:00.000Z
     #modified: "YYYY-MM-DD"  #T12:00:00.000Z
-    contactId: ""            #contact_id
+    contactId: ""            #contact_id OR name@email for specific poc OR @email for org
 federalData:
   - uri:                     #link to `dataset` GlobalID used by Data.gov and the Project-Open-Data `Collection` concept federal data should use existing agency processes
-    created: True            #True if data was produced from project - False if it was usedBy the project for citation/reference
+    created: true            #True if data was produced from project - False if it was usedBy the project for citation/reference
 data:
   - name:
     url:
     license:
     attribution:
-    created: True            #True if data was produced from project - False if it was usedBy the project for citation/reference or derived from
+    created: true            #True if data was produced from project - False if it was usedBy the project for citation/reference or derived from
     #describedBy:            #used to document an API or rare/unique format
 media:                       #images, html, pdfs, etc.
   - name:
     url:
+    attribution:
-socialMedia:                 #social networks
+socialMedia:                 #social networks - is url alone enough to describe itself?
   - url:
 notes: >
     Comments and notes